Gammapy project setup¶

 docs folder.
 In

-docs folder contains the documentation pages in restructured text (RST)
+folder contains the documentation pages in restructured text (RST) format.
+The

-format.
-The Sphinx documentation generator is used to convert those RST files
+Sphinx documentation generator is used to convert those RST files to the HTML

 Jupyter notebooks present in the